dborchard/tiny-db/docs/architecture.md

 - ANTRL (https://www.antlr.org/)
   ANTRL is a Parser for parsing the SQL and extracting SQL details for the Query Planner.
-We are using the compiled MySQL parser from shardingsphere.
+We are using the compiled MySQL parser from [Apache Shardingsphere](https://shardingsphere.apache.org/).
 - Apache Calcite (Not implemented Fully.)
   Calcite is a Production ready Query Planner + Query Parser that can be integrated with a storage engine to execute the Query.